AWS Onboarding Wizard

 - Check the I acknowledge that AWS CloudFormation might create IAM resources with custom names checkbox and click Create stack.

-CloudQuery Platform polls for the stack deployment status automatically.
-The wizard updates when the stack finishes deploying.
+CloudQuery Platform polls for the stack deployment status and updates the wizard automatically when the stack finishes deploying.

 Step 4: Select organizational units (multi-account only)